jiaonizhou/producer-consumer/README.md

 Results
 -------
-# In what order were the integers printed?
+### In what order were the integers printed?
-The printed number order is the same as the producer generates, but the corresponding consumer order is random.
+Answer: The printed number order is the same as the producer generates, but the corresponding consumer order is random.
 ```
 Thread1 0
 Thread0 1